siangyin/ga-p3-frontend/README.md

 ## ⚙️ Challenges

 Team communication
-- Having trouble in syncing up code base at the start of the project/ problems in communicating with team.
+- Having trouble in syncing up code base at the start of the project and problems in communicating with team.
 - We sync up our code base by having a call and make sure that everyone of us are coding on the same code base.
 Communication broke down but we talk it out during meetings

 Coding challanges